Definition of Corporate Governance

 - The management should exhibit accountability, transparency, and fairness in all its business activities.

 There have been several instances in the past where the management had breached corporate governance and misused the power given to them by the shareholders.
-Hence, the following strict regulations have been introduced to ensure that these companies take corporate governance seriously.
+Hence, strict regulations have been introduced to ensure that these companies take corporate governance seriously.

 Conflict Management in Corporate Governance